LukeMathWalker/pavex/docs/getting_started/quickstart/routing.md

 2. The [`PathParams`][PathParams] extractor is generic over the type of the path parameters.
    In this case, we're using the `GreetParams` type we just defined.

-You can now return the expected response from the `greet` handler:
+You can now return the expected response from the handler:

 --8<-- "doc_examples/quickstart/04-route_def.snap"